Jawny-E/nRF_SWD/README.md

 - Download this .bin file from an external http-server
 - Read the internal memory of the nRF into a .bin file (upload to server is not completed)
 - Erase the internal flash memory of the nRF
-- Complete a "non-interfering" measurement sequence, and then directly read the data from it's memory addresses using SWD
+- Complete a "non-interfering" measurement sequence, and then directly read the data from a pre-defined memory addresses using SWD

+The goal of this debugger is to eventually create a system of nodes that can update or change it's own firmware dependent on the current needs.
+The choice of ESP32 as a debugging unit is due to it's low threshold of use, common availibilty, active and diverse community and it's well documented application in other IoT projects.
+The target-device, nRF 52833 dk is chosen for it's capabilty in completeing distance measurements through Channel Sounding, which is a related project that might build on this one.
+The use of the Channel Sounding technique on the nRF also inspired the "non-interfering measurement" sequecne detailed below

 ## Table of contents
 1. [Project Guide](#project)